-Ditch that Gregg’s (I was never a fan of them anyway!) and head down to Covent Garden to try out Old Chang Kee’s signature Singaporean curry puffs instead.
-The chicken curry puffs (with or without egg) are a must-try and there are plenty of other flavours to try as well including Sardines, Beef Rendang, Chilli Prawn, etc. Other classic Singaporean hot dishes are also available in-store such as Laksa, Nasi Lemak, and Curries.
+Ditch that Gregg’s and head down to Covent Garden to try out Old Chang Kee’s signature Singaporean curry puffs instead.
+The chicken curry puffs (with/without egg) are a must-try and there are plenty of other flavours as well.
+Other classic Singaporean hot dishes are also available in-store such as Laksa, Nasi Lemak, and Curries.

 Buns & Buns

-Originally from Miami, Buns & Buns has been consistently receiving high praises ever since they moved across the pond and opened at the very heart of Covent Garden.
-The restaurant focuses on bread, whether it be fresh bread loaves, pizzas or Asian bao buns.
+Originally from Miami, Buns & Buns has been consistently receiving high praise ever since they moved across the pond to London.
 Their Rotisserie Chicken has been an especially popular hit and they make a lovely Steak Sandwich too.
-The quality of ingredients truly speaks for itself and the buzzing atmosphere is a bonus.
 A brunch menu is also available daily with plenty of classic breakfast dishes to choose from.
 READ ALSO: Buns & Buns Restaurant Review

 Popular in Dubai, and also popular in London is this halal-friendly Chinese restaurant, P.F Chang’s.
-Their signature Dynamic Shrimps continue to be a big hit, along with other popular dishes such as the Mongolian Beef, Wok-charred Ribeye, desserts etc. Additionally, they are also known for gorgeous seasonal decorations at the restaurant, especially during the cherry blossom season, Christmas, etc. The restaurant remains super busy at all times so reservations are highly recommended.
+Their signature Dynamic Shrimps is a big hit, along with other popular dishes such as Mongolian Beef, Wok-charred Ribeye, etc. Additionally, they are also known for gorgeous seasonal decorations at the restaurant, especially during the cherry blossom season.

 Chick N’ Sours